MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 i NOTE:

-If there is no Audio output, even though you connected the DVD-Player to an amplifier, you will most likely have chosen an incorrect setting for the Audio output.
+If there is no audio output even though you have connected the DVD player to an amplifier, you have most likely chosen an incorrect setting for the audio output.

 English